Large deviations for the 3D dimer model: Measures with boundary mean current

 Relating $s(\rho_0)$ to $s(\mu)$ is straightforward.
 Recall from Section \ref{section:measures-currents} that $s_0(\tau)$ denotes the direction of the tile at the origin in $\tau$, and that $s(\mu) = \m E_{\mu}[s_0(\tau)]$.
 The same function $s_0$ can be used to compute the slope of a lozenge tiling measure, and $s(\rho_0)= \m E_{\rho}[s_0(\sigma)]$ where $\sigma$ is a full-plane lozenge tiling.

 Let $\tau_0=\tau_{L_0}$ be $\tau$ restricted to $L_0$.
 Since $\mu$ has boundary mean current, $\tau_0$ is a full-plane lozenge tiling $\mu$ a.s.\ and $s_0(\tau) = s_0(\tau_0)$.
 Thus

 \end{proof}

 To show that $h(\mu) = h(\rho_0)$ (Proposition \ref{prop: extreme mc entropy}), we use the fact that any Gibbs measure can be uniquely decomposed into {\textit{extreme} Gibbs measures} \cite[Theorem 7.26]{Georgii}.
 Extreme Gibbs measures are the extreme points of the convex set of Gibbs measures (analogous to how ergodic measures are the extreme points of the convex set of invariant measures).
-A Gibbs measure is extreme if and only if it is tail trivial \cite[Theorem 7.7]{Georgii}.
-If $\rho$ is a Gibbs measure, there is a unique weight function $g_\rho$ on the extreme Gibbs measures which gives its \textit{extreme Gibbs decomposition},
+A Gibbs measure is extreme if and only if it is tail trivial \cite[Theorem 7.7]{Georgii}.\termindex{Chapter 4!extreme Gibbs measures}